Adnandev123/BengaliSpellchecker/SpellCheckerContextAwareLibrary-master/README.md

 ### How to use:

-The following class contains a method that takes a sentence and find out the misspelled words and returns a autometically corrected sentence.
+The following class contains a method that takes a sentence and find out the misspelled words and returns a autometically corrected sentence, also returns a map of suggestion words.

-    SpellcheckerForSearch.java
+    SpellcheckerForSearchPhonetic.java
     ================================

-    SpellcheckerForSearch spSearch = SpellcheckerForSearch.getInstance();
+        SpellcheckerForSearchPhonetic spSearch = SpellcheckerForSearchPhonetic.getInstance();

-    System.out.println(spSearch.getSuggessionFromQuery("পদ্দা সেতু"));
+        System.out.println(spSearch.getSuggessionFromQuery("মোঃ এমদাদুল হক চৌধুরী")); //maskata
+        System.out.println(spSearch.getSuggessionMap());

 ### Methods